top of page

 King Polycrates

-Polycrates was always mindful of the necessity of preventing the retribution of Nemesis and he offered greater and greater sacrifices of his good fortune to her, trying to placate this 'irresistable and inevitable' force of fate and balance, but, his luck only became more and more phenomenal.
+Polycrates was always mindful of the necessity of preventing Nemesis's retribution, and he offered greater and greater sacrifices of his good fortune to her, trying to placate this 'irresistible and inevitable' force of fate and balance.
+However, his luck only became more and more phenomenal.

-After (another) incredible great good fortune had been visited upon him, he was advised to make a sacrifice to the goddess Nemesis, of something very dear to him and of great value.
-So, Polycrates went out in a ship and threw his most treasured and priceless ring, a ring that had been handed down for generation in his family as a symbol of power and wealth, into the sea as an offering to Nemesis.
-Then he retired to his palace and a week later had prepared a great feast to honor the gods.
+After (another) incredible great fortune had been visited upon him, he was advised to sacrifice to the goddess Nemesis of something very dear to him and of great value.
+So, Polycrates went out on a ship and threw his most treasured and priceless ring, which had been handed down for generations in his family as a symbol of power and wealth, into the sea as an offering to Nemesis.
+Then he retired to his palace and, a week later, prepared a great feast to honor the gods.

 A great many fish were caught for the celebration and when the cook cut one open, there in the belly of the fish was the ring that Polycrates had thrown into the sea.
 The ring was returned to Polycrates.
-Struck with this ominous sign of the refusal of his sacrifice by the Goddess Nemesis, an Egyptian priest who was visiting Polycrates quickly left the kingdom.
-Polycrates was sickened and soon after, assasinated.
+Struck with this ominous sign of the refusal of his sacrifice by the Goddess Nemesis, an Egyptian priest visiting Polycrates quickly left the kingdom.
+Polycrates was sickened and, soon after, assassinated.

-To the ancient Greeks, the ideas of Nemesis and her sister Tyche, are inextricably woven together with fate and tragedy and I believe they still are.
+To the ancient Greeks, the ideas of Nemesis and her sister Tyche are inextricably woven together with fate and tragedy, and I believe they still are.
 But they are like unwanted children to our current thinking, going against our culture and opposing our 'parents' who tell us we control our own fate and can manifest our desires.
 It is not impossible to direct our destiny, of course we can try and do that.
-But, again, we cannot ultimately and finally control our lives or fate and if we live long enough, we will see many instances of unsought for results and events.
-The realization of the tragic nature of life is a fact that is rarely noticed and a wisdom gained by those who are older, not by the idealistic young.
+But, again, we cannot ultimately and finally control our lives or fate, and if we live long enough, we will see many instances of unsought-for results and events.
+The realization of the tragic nature of life is a fact that is rarely noticed and a pearl of wisdom gained by those who are older, not by the idealistic young.

-Consider how many factors go into even everyday circumstances; although things are predictable to an extent, they are not so completely and this is what Tyche or luck represents.
-But one does not need to go to Las Vegas or Reno to realize this truth.
-Life, itself, represents a gamble, even to the best prepared and sober and in the soberest of enterprises.
+Consider how many factors go into everyday circumstances; although things are predictable to an extent, they are not so completely, and this is what Tyche or luck represents.
+However, one need not go to Las Vegas or Reno to realize this truth.
+Life itself represents a gamble, even to the best prepared and in the soberest of enterprises.

-But Eisenhower was more than a great general and planner; he recognized there was a higher power that would ultimately decide whether the invasion would succeed or fail.
+However, Eisenhower was more than a great general and planner; he recognized there was a higher power that would ultimately decide whether the invasion would succeed or fail.
 In recognition of that 'higher power,' Eisenhower wrote out an admission of failure on a scrap of paper on the eve of the Normandy invasion.
-He kept it in his wallet to be issued as a press release if the D-Day invasion of the European mainland in World War II turned out to be a failure.
+He kept it in his wallet to be issued as a press release if the D-Day invasion of the European mainland in World War II failed.

 It read: